 But all I sent back was a simple “okay.”
 Why?
 Because somewhere, I had convinced myself that being a good person meant being willing to suffer quietly.
 Maybe you know the feeling.
 Perhaps you have even typed a few reluctant "okays" yourself, putting everyone else’s needs ahead of your own because, after all, nice people just have to put up with things.

-What Happened When I actually said “No”?
+What happened when I actually said “No”?

 That day, something shifted.
 I was jolted out of my soft silence by an outburst from across the room.
 I looked over and saw a woman, not much older than me, telling off a visibly frustrated man in a sharp, clear voice.

-“No, I’m not okay with that,” she said firmly, as though the words were the simplest things in the world.
+“No, I am not okay with that,” she said firmly, as though the words were the simplest things in the world.
 The man left, embarrassed, and she went back to her coffee, unfazed.
 It was inspiring in a way that made my heart pound.
 I was still mulling over it when my friend Alex arrived.

 Alex was someone who radiated a mischievous energy.
 He was the type to question everything, an ex-philosophy major turned life coach who insisted that “saying no is the first step to self-respect.”